KerriganBlake/General_HPC_Use_Tutorial/SNP_Activity.md

 awk '$2 == "chr1" && $11 !~ /n\/a/ { print }' snp146CodingDbSnp.txt |  awk '{print $5"\t"$2":"$3"-"$4"\t"$12 }' | sed 's/,$//' | sed 's/chr//' | sort -V -k 1,1 | awk '$3 ~ /S/ { print }' > alt_S.snp
 ```

+### Final Exercise: Generate the following file using the commands you've learned above

 Finally, you to load up the software on the HPC and do a few test runs!

 [Return to README](https://github.com/KerriganBlake/General_HPC_Use_Tutorial/blob/master/README.md)